Executive MBA Program

 All of Santa Clara University’s MBA programs are committed to delivering the highest quality business education by means of a distinguished faculty, a rigorous curriculum, and a select student body.
 They differ from each other in their primary appeal and target audiences.

-- The Evening MBA program is distinguished by its flexibility, as seen in waiver rules that accommodate prior business education, a liberal policy on leaves of absence, and varied schedule alternatives.
+- The Evening MBA program is distinguished by its flexibility, as seen in multiple entrance dates, a liberal policy on leaves of absence, and varied schedule alternatives.

 - The Accelerated MBA program is a unique opportunity to complete the degree in 21 months on a Thursday evening/Saturday schedule.

 - The Executive MBA program is distinguished by its acceleration.
-The pace is demanding; there are no electives; and small-group work dominates classes, assign ments, and student performance ratings.
-The entire curriculum has been redesigned from the ground up to deliver an MBA education in the shortest possible time.
+The pace is demanding; there are no electives; and small-group work dominates classes, assignments, and student performance ratings.
+The entire curriculum has been designed from the ground up to deliver an MBA education in the shortest possible time.